Nerds & Jocks: An inside look at Madden Bowl XXII

 It was a Thursday night, and the Masonic Center in San Francisco was buzzing with the anticipation of Super Bowl 50.
 Madden Bowl XXII had arrived and, because I am a well-connected San Francisco socialite, I was there.
 You could tell I belonged because I was dressed half as nice as everyone and was twice as drunk as everyone.
 And, also, I winked at Drew Brees.

 Madden Bowl is an event that has happened the week of every Super Bowl since 1995.
-Basically, a crowd of mostly NFL players and wealthy corporate people socialize with one another while other NFL players play a videogame based on the game that they are actually played to play in real life.
+Basically, a crowd of mostly NFL players and wealthy corporate people socialize with one another while other NFL players play a videogame based on the game that they are actually paid to play in real life.
 But that’s only sort of what it's about.
 It’s also about people with too much money getting dressed up to get weird with one another.
 It’s about corny MC’s, corporate advertising and confusing musical act choices.
 And, apparently, sometimes it’s about a bunch of Papa John’s pizza just showing up at the end of the night, and high society types forgetting they are supposed to be impressive and remembering only that they are drunk and famished.
 They went buck wild on that pizza.
 It was a massacre.

 The actual game itself featured Eric Berry defeating Jordan Reed 24-17 for the title.
 There was a post game interview with the winner, and his answers were as generic and uninspiring as every athlete’s post game interview always are.
 Berry’s dedication to not give a shit about meaningless filler questions, even on the smallest of stages, was impressive.The most interesting part of the game was that neither of these guys played as the teams that they actually play for in real life.
 Let me just tell you, if I’m ever in a video game, you can bet that I will only ever play that video game and I will only ever play as myself.
 Why did you even become a professional athlete if you aren’t going to beat people with yourself?
 It’s lunacy.